ChandrakantPal/MERN-server/README.md

 # MERN-server
-MERN stack server setup with authentication clone the repo npm install to get started with MERN-sever add .env file and enter you MongoDB connection string to it.
+MERN stack server setup with authentication<br/>
+clone the repo <br/>
+npm install to get started with MERN-sever<br/>
+add .env file and enter you MongoDB connection string to it.